 Many say that cordless Dyson vacuums should last around 40 minutes per charge.
 If you’re experiencing anything fewer than 20 minutes, it’s time to take action.

-Open the Dyson Vacuum
+Dyson Vacuum Won’t Open

 A jammed Dyson vacuum can be frustrating to deal with.
 You’ve vacuumed everything off of the floor, but it’s seemingly impossible to throw it away in the trash can.
 Fortunately, there’s a simple solution presented by the community at I Fix It.